intuition-dev/INTUITION/_doc/docs/index.md

 - [mbake part 1](https://youtu.be/-KkPfAnEXyk)

-Cloud v2 is MetaBake Pillar 1.
+Cloud v2 is Metabake Pillar 1.
 Mount is Pillar 2.
 Pug is an example of Pillar 4.